aliibarry/omics-database/example/des/userguide.md

 output: html_document
 ---

 Specific experimental details and methodologies are available in the published reports.
-Please cite the relevant works for each dataset used.
 Work published by our group are also available by request to the [Neural Injury Group](https://www.ndcn.ox.ac.uk/research/neural-injury-group).

 Neural Injury Group
 NDCN Level 6, West Wing